geekiam/website/static/posts/what-is-a-linux-package-manager.md

 Graphical User Interface application.

 Experienced Linux users will very rarely download software from websites or any other location.
-The primary reasons for this included aspects as security and the fact that most Linux distributions have a list of sources where users can download free open source software packages.
+The primary reasons for this included aspects as ease of use, security and the fact that most Linux distributions have a list of sources where users can download free open source software packages.

-These package sources are often referred to as repositories.
+These package sources are referred to as repositories.

 ### What is a package?